 Now for the same two units, assume that electrical efficiency is the same at 42.1 percent, but that Unit A's availability is 90 percent and Unit B's is 96 percent.
-In this scenario, the more available Unit B has a 6.25 percent revenue advantage.
-See the chart below.
+In this scenario, the more available Unit B has a 6.25 percent revenue advantage (see Chart 2).